maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 alternating linear forms in mind but underlying the general construction as well.

+## Measuring Volumes

+Integration theory is essentially about decomposing a domain into infinitely many *infinitesimal volumes*, weighting each volume and summing up the results.
+Assuming we're dealing with a vector space
+$$V$$ of dimension $$n$$, those infinitesimal volumes can be thought of as $$n$$-parallelotopes, which can be represented as a set of $$n$$ vectors describing the edges of the parallelotope.
+Weighting such a parallelotope is given by a function $$\omega$$ taking $$n$$ vectors to a scalar:

+$$\omega: V^n \to \RR$$

+Since we wish to weight *volumes*, we expect such a function to be somewhat $$n$$-linear since scaling the length of an edge ends up scaling the volume accordingly.
+Likewise, repeating an edge collapses the parallelotope and should end up in a zero volume.
+Taken together, these conditions suggest that $$\omega$$ should be an *alternating*
+$$n$$-linear form, which is what exterior algebra is about.

 ## Alternating forms

 Let us start by fixing an $$n$$-dimensional vector space $$V$$, and consider alternating linear forms on $$V$$.
-We start with 1-dimensional forms, which are obviously linear, but cannot possibly be alternating since they only have one argument.
-The first interesting example is that of bililinear alternating forms: let $$\omega: V^2 \to \RR$$ be such a form, the alternating condition requires
+We start with 1-linear forms *i.e.* linear forms, which cannot be alternating in any interesting way since they only have one argument.
+The first non-trivial case is that of *bililinear* alternating forms: let
-that:
+$$\omega: V^2 \to \RR$$ be such a form, the alternating condition requires that:

 $$\omega(x, x) = 0$$